bbc/draft-humfrey-radio-scheme/draft-humfrey-radio-scheme.md

 --- abstract

-This document describes Uniform Resource Identifier schemes which enable representations of broadcast radio services.
+This document describes Uniform Resource Identifier (URI) schemes which enable the identification of radio stations based on their broadcast parameters.
+Such resource identifiers can be used for internet-capable receivers to identify stations and to enrich metadata presented to users, as well as metadata systems that need to exchange information about radio transmissions.

 --- middle